 But, whether this will remain the case as the 'second wave' develops is another matter.
 Ask us, and if the level of COVID cases continues to rise, restrictions may tighten to somewhat resemble those of Lockdown MK1.
 So, why do we think Boris would make a U-turn... on his U-turn?
 Read on to find out...

-- What is the second lockdown?
-And how does it differ from Lockdown MK1?
+So, what is the second lockdown?
+And how does it differ from lockdown MK1?

 The second lockdown (AKA Lockdown 2) is the government's latest response to the rising levels of Covid cases across the UK; as we write this article, the figures show cases to have shot past 25 thousand per day (Yikes!).

 The second wave of restrictions came into force on November 5th 2020 and (as of now), will remain in place until December 2nd.
 Those eagled-eyed readers will have noticed that this is nowhere near the length of the lockdown we experienced in the Spring, nor as restrictive.

 Children will be encouraged to go to school, public parks will remain open, care bubbles can be expanded and as you know, even the housing market has been given a breather.
 So this beggars the question, is this 'watered down lockdown' even a lockdown?
 Or just Tier 4 in disguise?
 Or does this name symbolise that there's tighter more lockdown-esque restrictions to come?